levent91/instagram-scraper/README.md

 Based on Apify's pricing at the time of writing, scraping **1000 profiles** would cost 10 CU * $0.25 + 0.24 GB * 12.5 GB which is a total of **$5.5**.
 The Personal plan ($49) would allow you to scrape about 9000 Instagram profiles monthly.

-## Scrolling through large profiles or posts

-Instagram imposes rate limits that will block scrolling if you want to scroll for more than 1000 posts or comments.
-To work around this issue, the scraper starts injecting randomized wait times once you reach 1000 posts or comments.
-This is configurable by means of the `scrollWaitSecs` input parameter.
-If you get the message that you were rate limited, consider increasing this parameter for the specific profile or post.

 ## Input parameters

 The input of this scraper should be JSON containing the list of pages on Instagram that should be visited.
 Required fields are: